 During the Euro 2012 tournament the languagecaster team will explain a football headline that has appeared in the English-speaking press.
 Today’s headline is Weave Done It – Roo heads winner with new hairdo.
-You can also find many more examples of football phrases here, as well as football cliches here and our huge football glossary here.
+You can also find many more examples of football phrases in our huge football glossary here.

 Euro 2012 Headline of the Day: Weave Done It – Roo heads winner with new hairdo